- Polyradiculoneuropathy in dogs – A comprehensive overview

 Polyradiculoneuropathy in dogs – A comprehensive overview

-Polyradiculoneuropathy in dogs sounds pretty complex at first.
-When the vet confronts us with this term, we usually only see question marks.
-This is a disease that affects the nerve roots (radix) and the peripheral nerves (neuropathy).
-In other words: the spinal cord and the nerve pathways branching off from it go crazy and influence the movement and sensitivity of our beloved four-legged friends.
+Polyradiculoneuropathy in dogs sounds quite complex at first.
+If the veterinarian or the Veterinarian When confronted with this term, we usually only see question marks.
+However, it refers to a disease that affects the nerve roots (radix) and the peripheral nerves (neuropathy).
+In other words, the spinal cord and the nerve pathways branching off from it malfunction, affecting the mobility and sensation of our beloved four-legged friends.

 Please only watch if you are not very sensitive: https://www.youtube.com/watch?v=Q3IrriJWDsE